ZJU-SEL/bosh/README.md

 So the newest code of CPI has been moved to that repo!

 But if you want to try the old version of CPI from ZJU-SEL, be free to checkout the stable zju-dev branch.
 The old version of CPI is more like OpenStack CPI style while the new co-operated version is like AWS style.
+The more detailed diff is in this wiki: [https://github.com/cloudfoundry-community/bosh-cloudstack-cpi/wiki/Difference-between-ZJU-SEL-and-NTT-implementations] (https://github.com/cloudfoundry-community/bosh-cloudstack-cpi/wiki/Difference-between-ZJU-SEL-and-NTT-implementations)

 # Using Cloud Foundry with Cloud Stack by CPI